swevans/thread.js/README.md

 <a name="addThreadLogic"></a>
 #### Adding Thread Logic
-You can add logic to a thread by loading importing scripts, adding script, or defining script.
+You can add logic to a thread by importing scripts, adding script, or defining script.
 Importing an external js file is the best way to add lots of code to the thread.
 Scripts are loaded synchronously within the thread; no other thread code will execute until the script is loaded and evaluated within the thread's scope.
 ###### Importing Scripts
 ```js
 // Loads two scripts into the thread's scope